bjorn-fischer/fss-tools/doc/confine_user.md

 # confine_user

 This shell script creates a cgroup for a user.
-It is designed to be used with sudo(1m) and should be executed during the login process. **Caveat emptor:
+It is designed to be used with *sudo(1m)* and should be executed during the login process. **Caveat emptor:
-The software was written with security in mind, but it never has been audited thoroughly.**
+The software was written with security in mind but has never been audited thoroughly.**

 Root can use the script to reconfine users who have processes that have dropped out of the user's cgroup somehow.
 Just run `confine_user` with the